elipapa/markdown-cv/index.md

 __ESSEC Business School__, Paris, France – AACSB and EQUIS accredited
 - __Master of Science (MSc) in Management__ - #3 in the Financial Times Global Rankings since 2014
 - __Global Manager in Asia Program__, Singapore - 3 month of Asia-focused business and courses
-- __Hirakata Program__ - 8 month of intense Japanese classes followed by 6 months of internship in the Tokyo area
+- __Hirakata Program__ - 8 months of intense Japanese classes and 6 months of internship in Tokyo
 - __Bachelor in Business Administration__ - *GMAT* score 710/800

 `2011` (4 months)